eagely/voice-frontend-docs/topics/implementation.typ

 with persistent resource stream initialization failures preventing establishment of the audio capture pipeline.

-\subsection{FFmpeg}
+=== FFmpeg
-An alternative approach utilizing FFmpeg \footnote{Fast Forward Moving Picture Experts Group \cite{ffmpeg}} through a Python helper process was explored.
+An alternative approach utilizing FFmpeg #footnote[Fast Forward Moving Picture Experts Group @ffmpeg] through a Python helper process was explored.
 This implementation attempted to leverage FFmpeg's robust audio capture capabilities while maintaining the Qt application's primary control flow.
 However, this introduction of an external dependency and additional inter-process communication complexity led to an architectural reassessment.

-\subsection{Backend recording using CPAL}
+=== Backend recording using CPAL
-CPAL \footnote{Cross-Platform Audio Library \cite{cpal}} is a multimedia library for Rust which allows for easy audio recording and playback across different operating systems.
+CPAL #footnote[Cross-Platform Audio Library @cpal] is a multimedia library for Rust which allows for easy audio recording and playback across different operating systems.
 After the challenges with Qt's audio recording capabilities, CPAL emerged as a straightforward solution for implementing the audio capture backend.